History of Atlanta: 1996 Summer Olympics

-In 1990, the International Olympic Committee selected Atlanta as the site for the Centennial Olympic Games 1996 Summer Olympics.
+In 1990, the International Olympic Committee selected Atlanta as the site for the 1996 Summer Olympics.
 Following the announcement, Atlanta undertook several major construction projects to improve the city's parks, sports facilities, and transportation, including the completion of long-contested Freedom Parkway.
 Former Mayor Bill Campbell allowed many "tent cities" to be built, creating a carnival atmosphere around the games.
-Atlanta became the third American city to host the Summer Olympics, after St. Louis (1904 Summer Olympics) and Los Angeles (1932 and 1984).
+Atlanta became the third American city to host the Summer Olympics, after St. Louis (1904 Summer Olympics) and Los Angeles (1932, 1984, and 2028).

 The games themselves were notable in the realm of sporting events, but they were marred by numerous organizational inefficiencies.
 A dramatic event was the Centennial Olympic Park bombing, in which two people died, one from a heart attack, and several others were injured.
 Eric Robert Rudolph was later convicted of the bombing as an anti-government and pro-life protest.